Donald Trump’s Dancing Shows Just How Crazy He’s Become

 And for the next 39 minutes as an eclectic variety of hits played over the arena loudspeakers (many apparently without necessary permissions from the artists who recorded them), Trump did his failing battery operated Santa dance.
 His team encouraged him to take more questions via teleprompter.
 But he ignored them.

-The moderator for the evening, Idaho governor and noted pet murderer Kristi Noem tried to wrap up the event.
+The moderator for the evening, South Dakota governor and noted pet murderer Kristi Noem tried to wrap up the event.
 But Trump ignored her too.
 And when she could not persuade him to wrap up, she tried half-heartedly to dance along with him.
 Hands to the left.
 Hands to the right.
 Repeat.
 She looked pained, like she was hoping someone would put her out of her misery.
 And for most of this awkward display, Trump stared into the middle distance, alone in a strange and distant world we can only imagine.

 It was too strange to ignore.
 It went on for too long.
 His flacks tried to spin it as a “lovefest.”
 But no one who saw it will ever be able to wipe from their memory banks the image of the addled and lost former president unaware of his surroundings or it seemed, just what a candidate for president is supposed to do at a rally.